cytoscape/cytoscape.js/documentation/md/notation.md

 For functions that return a value, note that calling a singular &mdash; `ele`, `node`, or `edge` &mdash; function on a collection of more than one element will return the expected value for only the first element.

+## Object ownership

+When passing objects to Cytoscape.js for creating elements, animations, layouts, etc., the objects are considered owned by Cytoscape.
+Objects like elements have several levels to them, and doing deep copies of those objects every time they are passed to Cytoscape creates additional expense.
+When desired, the dev can copy objects manually before passing them to Cytoscape.
+However, copying is not necessary for most developers most of the time.

 ## Position

 A node's position refers to the centre point of its bounding box.